 Prospective students must first participate in a screening session.
 These screenings are offered two times during each school year and give the Preschool staff important information about each child.
 This information is used to determine potential class assignments.
-Families of students currently in the program should indicate their interest in remaining in the program for the following year to their teachers by February.
-Children are not guaranteed the same teacher and will not have the same teacher more than two years in a row.
-Parents will be notified of their child's classroom placement by the end of June.
+Families of students currently in the program should indicate their interest in remaining in the program for the following year to their teachers by November.
+Children are not guaranteed the same session time or the same teacher.
+Parents will be notified of their child's classroom placement prior to the start of the academic year.

-Inquiries regarding enrollment are taken until December 31st of that school year.
-A child may start the first day of the month of their birthday.
 Children must be enrolled in the Avon Lake City School District prior to their start date.